 Jaw problems, including overbites, underbites, and other forms of jaw misalignment, can cause a variety of issues with your oral health.
 Jaw dysfunction tends to result in trouble eating, speaking, and breathing.
 Depending on the severity of your condition, you may also notice that you suffer from a lack of self-confidence.
 Orthognathic surgery, also referred to as corrective jaw surgery, can dramatically improve your life by repositioning your jaws into proper alignment.
 Many patients report that once their jaws are properly aligned, they experience improved oral function and facial aesthetics.

 TMJ disorders and mild jaw problems can sometimes be treated with nonsurgical intervention, but severe cases of jaw misalignment will most likely require jaw surgery.
-Please contact one of our offices in Charleston, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV, to schedule a consultation appointment with one of our oral surgeons.
+Please contact one of our offices in Charleston, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV, or Ashland, KY, to schedule a consultation appointment with one of our oral surgeons.

 How do I know if I need jaw surgery?

 Underbites and overbites, which occur because of uneven development in the upper and lower jaws, are the most common types of jaw dysfunction.
 In minor cases, orthodontics can correct your bite and get rid of your problems; however, the following severe symptoms may be indicators that you need jaw surgery:

 - Chronic jaw pain

 - Trouble opening or closing the mouth completely

 If you find that any or all of the above symptoms apply to you, you likely suffer from a severe case of jaw dysfunction.
 Please call one of our offices to schedule a consultation with one of our oral surgeons.
 We can examine your condition and determine whether jaw surgery is the best treatment for your needs.